peterashwell/finding-streetsigns/README.md

 - [x] run SIFT on training set and see how it goes
 - [x] build a new training set of 'has signs' and 'not signs'
 - [x] deal with openCV headaches
-- [ ] try Lab a channel rather than rgb grayscale for no stopping
+- [x] try Lab a channel rather than rgb grayscale for no stopping
-- [ ] speed up classification with multiprocessing
+- [x] speed up classification with multiprocessing
+- [x] Try SURF features to improve recall
+- [ ] Tier results set to be less result e.g. remove distant / unreadable
+- [ ] Try edge features to improve recall
 - [ ] write code to bound box the parking signs
 - [ ] extract sign location and orientation using angular size
 - [ ] try to bootstrap training set / get first plotted result